lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

 Soft Body Self Collision
 ========================

-:guilabel:`Self Collision` is working only if you have activated :guilabel:`Use Edges`.
+*Self Collision* is working only if you have activated *Use Edges*.

 Self Collision
    When enabled, allows you to control how Blender will prevent the Soft Body from intersecting with itself.
 Every vertex is surrounded with an elastic virtual ball.
 Vertices may not penetrate the balls of other vertices.
 If you want a good result you may have to adjust the size of these balls.
 Normally it works pretty well with the default options.

 Manual
-   The :guilabel:`Ball Size` directly sets the ball size (in BU).
+   The *Ball Size* directly sets the ball size (in BU).
 Averavge ("average")
-   The average length of all edges attached to the vertex is calculated and then multiplied with the :guilabel:`Ball Size` setting.
+   The average length of all edges attached to the vertex is calculated and then multiplied with the *Ball Size* setting.
 Works well with evenly distributed vertices.
 Minimal / Maximal
-   The ball size is as large as the smallest/largest spring length of the vertex multiplied with the :guilabel:`Ball Size`.
+   The ball size is as large as the smallest/largest spring length of the vertex multiplied with the *Ball Size*.
 AvMiMax
-   Size = ((Min + Max)/2) × :guilabel:`Ball Size`.
+   Size = ((Min + Max)/2) × *Ball Size*.

 Size